iTwin/stratakit/CONTRIBUTING.md

 To ensure your changes work as expected, tests should be written or updated as necessary.
 Kiwi uses [Playwright](https://playwright.dev/) for E2E testing.
 These tests are written in `.spec.ts` files defined next to the routes which are being tested.
 You can find examples of existing tests in the [`app/routes/tests/`](./apps/test-app/app/routes/tests) directory.

-For snapshot testing, after modifying a component, update snapshots with the following command:
+For visual testing, after modifying a component, update snapshots by running the following command from the project root:

 ```
-pnpm run test
+pnpm run test -- --update-snapshots
 ```

 ### Running bespoke commands